Alluxio/alluxio/docs/Thrift.md

 ## Debian/Ubuntu

-The following command install all the required tools and libraries to build and install the Apache Thrift compiler on a Debian/Ubuntu Linux based system.
+The following command installs all the required tools and libraries to build and install the Apache Thrift compiler on a Debian/Ubuntu Linux based system.